Getting your first subscriber, publishing your first guest post, making your first offer – these are moments that every entrepreneur savors.

 If you only have a small number of past clients (under 50), I suggest you pick up the phone or arrange to meet with them in person.
 If the numbers are larger, consider email and direct mail, with your best “A” quality prospects also getting a phone call from you or someone on your team.

-As you do this for the first time, keep track of what you’re doing, and how.
+As you do outreach for the first time, keep track of what you’re doing, and how.
 If this process works, you can formalize it into a system so that it happens automatically and regularly in the future versus.
 This is much better than relying on your memory to remind you to actively do it again.

 For example, imagine you owned an online health coaching business.
 Over the prior 36 months you have worked with roughly 100 clients, of whom only 10 are still actively working with you or your team.
 Those 90 past customers would be a perfect targeted group to regularly go back to with a crafted offer to start working with you again.